 - Have a service animal?
 Your service animal’s food, vaccinations and grooming costs are FSA eligible

-- Re-stock your medicine cabinet: This is the easiest way to spend your FSA funds.
-You can purchase any of the over-the-counter are covered items from the online FSA Store and if you use your MyAmeriflex FSA Card to purchase an item, your claim will automatically be approved.
+- Prepare for an emergency (or just a vacation) or re-stock your medicine cabinet: This is the easiest way to spend your FSA funds.
+You can purchase any of the items from the online FSA Store and if you use your MyAmeriflex FSA Card to purchase an item, your claim will automatically be approved.

 You can also start stocking up on any of these items: